Jeremy Sides: YouTube career

+Cold cases

 Sides chooses unsolved missing person cases via the Charley Project online missing persons database, focusing on cases where drivers went missing near bodies of water.

-Missing person cases

-In October 2021, Sides assisted Adventures with Purpose team while they found the truck owned by Thomas Thornton, a missing Vietnam War veteran from Tyler County, Texas.
+In October 2021, Sides assisted the Adventures with Purpose team while they found the truck owned by Thomas Thornton, a missing Vietnam War veteran from Tyler County, Texas.
 A body was found inside the truck, which police said was likely Thornton's.

-In November 2021, Sides found a car containing the body of Miriam Ruth Hemphill, who had been missing since July 2005.

-In December 2021, he found the car containing the bodies of two teenagers in the case of the disappearance of Erin Foster and Jeremy Bechtel.
+In November, Sides found a car containing the body of Miriam Ruth Hemphill, who had been missing since July 2005.
+In December, he found the car containing the bodies of two teenagers who were missing since 2000 in the Calfkiller River, Sparta, Tennessee.

-In January 2022, he and two other divers found the vehicle of murder victim Alan Livingston, who had been missing since 1983.
-The FBI removed the body with local police in October 2022.
+In January 2022, Sides and two other divers found the vehicle of murder victim Alan Livingston, who had been missing since 1983, which they have not been actively looking for.
+The Federal Bureau of Investigation removed the body with local police in October 2022.

+In February 2022, Sides assisted Adventures with Purpose while they found the car owned by Margaret Shupe Smith, who had been missing since April 2021.
+In December, Sides and several other divers and dive teams found the vehicle of Jason Spencer who had been missing since November 2022.

+In April 2023, Recon Dive Recovery and Sunshine State Sonar found the vehicle of Robert Heikka who had been missing since 2020, Sides had searched for Heikka but had not located him.
+Sides made videos on YouTube crediting RDR & SSS for their work.
+Later In April, Sunshine State Sonar and Recon Dive Recovery found the vehicle of Robert Helphrey who had been missing since 2006.
+Sides made YouTube videos crediting their finds as well as hosting a GoFundMe fundraising campaign for his fellow Sonar Search Colleagues, raising just over $3500 to be split between the two parties.

+In October 2024, Sides found the submerged car of a woman named Shannon Taylor who was found dead floating in 2016 in a South Carolina River.